Ashom2/PresentLive/README.md

 ### 2.5 Observe the round trip back to the presenter

 1. Return to the presenter view from Workflow 1 (still open in the original window, or reopen it at `/decks/present/:id`). → *Demonstrates: two user types, round trip of data.*
 2. Advance to the poll slide.
-The **Live results** panel now shows 1 response with your chosen option highlighted. → *Demonstrates: data created by one user type is acted on by another, results flow back.*
+The **Slide Poll Results** panel now shows 1 response with your chosen option highlighted. → *Demonstrates: data created by one user type is acted on by another, results flow back.*
 3. Expand the **Results by attendee** list.
 Confirm your name (`Cav Johnson`) appears with the option you chose. → *Demonstrates: derived summary data, linking to related records.*

 ### 2.6 Verify the attendee list